GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="BUGS"></a>
 ## Bugs / Fixes
 ### Fixed Bugs after Testing
--   Issue: On tablet viewports the My Profile Section overflows on the Credentials Section on Home page.
+-   Issue: On tablet viewports
     -   Fix: Adjusted the row divs style to be completely responsive across all viewports, portrait and landscape.
-Also adjusted the My Profile links to take up less width.

 ### Known Bugs
 #### OPEN
 -   Open Weather - Current time displays a negative value befor 12pm
 -   Delete Project modal still opens after the initial user warning if there are no custom projects to delete
+-   Hover Cog Hint in Nav displays a "Click Me!" next to the icon in the nav text

 #### FIXED